pudly/schmopera-hugo/content/articles/andre-tchaikowsky-s-only-opera-the-merchant-of-venice.md

 Theater director John O'Brien wrote the libretto for _The Merchant of Venice_, adhering closely to Shakespeare's text.
 The opera was composed between 1968 and l982 but was mostly complete by 1978.
 Tchaikowsky had been corresponding with Lord Harewood, then director of the English National Opera, and a play-through of the first two acts was arranged.
 Harwood attended along with ENO artistic director David Pountney, who would eventually move to Austria's Bregenz Festival, and Sir Mark Elder, director of the Hallé Orchestra in Manchester.
 In March 1982, Harewood declined to produce the opera, a rejection that was followed by Tchaikowsky's death from colon cancer three months later.

+> It remains the only recording of the full work currently available, and should command the attention of anyone interested in contemporary opera and its societal relevance.

 The opera languished unperformed until Pountney, faced with replacing a delayed commission at Bregenz, scheduled it for the 2013 festival.
 It was a last-minute affair that nonetheless was sharply directed by Keith Warner, who placed the work in the Edwardian era and cast it with a group of superb singers who were ideally suited to Tchaikowsky’s dense and complicated score.
 Sets by Ashley Martin-Davis evoked the secretive world of finance, giving way to surroundings both stark and tranquil and bringing visceral excitement and to the work’s vaulting moods.
 Davis's costumes, bowing to Edwardian formality offered dashes of color and subdued wit.
 Erik Nielsen conducted the Vienna Symphony in an expressive reading that realizes the full power of the composition.

 > Despite the noise, it hasn't been heard from since.